 You can find me at:

-Want prints?
-I'm selling a selection of mini prints on my store!
+I sell a selection of mini prints and stickers on my online store!
 These are signed or stamped and come with a note from me.

-I also have prints (and other items) on my society6 store.
+I also have a variety of merch on my redbubble store.

-If you want to support just a little, I also have a ko-fi!
+If you want to support just a little, I also have a ko-fi for donations!

 I made Overgrown as part of my honors year major project at Massey University.
 My research looked into how storytelling in webcomics can be enhanced with interactivity and multimodality.
 I looked into various 'hypercomics' (sometimes used to refer to webcomics made specifically for the web, unable to to be replicated in print) and how they're made.